rakovpublic/jneopallium/README.md

 #Project aim:
-Purpose of the project is to build a natural neuron net modeling tool that allows building a neuron net model based on receptor existence probability, distance deviation between neuron with same receptors and receptor functional role.
+Purpose of the project is to build a natural neuron net modeling tool that allows building a neuron net model based on receptor existence probability, distance deviation between neurons with the same receptors, and receptor functional role.

 #Project outputs:
 Neuron net model sample.